ga-wdi-lessons/express-intro/readme.md

 app.use(bodyParser.urlencoded({ extended: true })) // handles form submissions
 ```

-> Only the urlencoded bodyparser middleware is necessary to get this form working.
+> Only the `urlencoded` body-parser middleware is necessary to get this form working.
 The JSON bodyparser is necessary if we want to handle AJAX requests with JSON bodies.

 Another thing to note is that, in Express, `req.params` holds just path params.
 Anything handled by the bodyParser (JSON or form bodies) will be held in `req.body`.
-If you want to get at values in a query string (ie url after a `?`), these values will be held in `req.query`

-So we change the final post request in index.js to...
+So we change the final post request in `index.js` to...

 ```js
 app.post("/", (req, res) => {